telerik/kendo-ui-core/docs/web/window/overview.md

 		</div>
 	</body>

-## Configuring Window Behaviors
+## Configuration

+### Defaults

-A **Window** provides many configuration options that can be easily set during initialization.
-Among the properties that can be controlled:
+Kendo UI Window provides default configuration options that can be set during initialization.
+Some of the properties that can be overriden and controlled are:

-*   Minimum and maximum height/width during resizing
+*   Minimum and maximum height and width during resizing
-*   Available user actions (close/refresh/maximize/minimize/pin) and ability to define custom ones
+*   Available user actions (`close`/`refresh`/`maximize`/`minimize`/`pin`) and the option to define custom ones
 *   Title
 *   Draggable and resizable behaviors
-*	Initial position in pixels, with regard to the page top-left corner
+*	Initial position in pixels with regard to the page top-left corner
-*	Pinned state - whether the Window moves together with the rest of the page content during scrolling
+*	Pinned state (whether the Window moves together with the rest of the page content during scrolling)

-### Create a modal Window with all user actions enabled and a predefined position
+The example below demonstrates how to create a modal Window with a predefined position and enable all user actions.

+###### Example

     $("#window").kendoWindow({
         actions: ["Custom", "Pin", "Refresh", "Maximize", "Minimize", "Close"],